-Lance Y. Gokongwei, 52, has been a Director of the Company since 1994.
+Lance Y. Gokongwei, 53, has been a Director of the Company since 1994.
 He is the President and Chief Executive Officer of JG Summit Holdings, Inc. He is the Chairman of Robinsons Retail Holdings, Inc., Universal Robina Corporation, Robinsons Land Corporation, JG Summit Petrochemical Corporation, JG Summit Olefins Corporation and Robinsons Bank Corporation.
 He is also the President and Chief Executive Officer of Cebu Air, Inc. He is a director and Vice Chairman of Manila Electric Company and is a Director of United Industrial Corporation Limited.
-He is a trustee and secretary of the Gokongwei Brothers Foundation, Inc. He received a Bachelor of Science degree in Finance and a Bachelor of Science degree in Applied Science from the University of Pennsylvania.
+He is a member of the Board of Global Reporting Initiative.
+He is a trustee and chairman of the Gokongwei Brothers Foundation, Inc. He received a Bachelor of Science degree in Finance and a Bachelor of Science degree in Applied Science from the University of Pennsylvania.

 Antonio L. Go, 79, was elected as an Independent Director of the Company since 2007.
-He is also an Independent Director of JG Summit Holdings, Inc. He currently serves as Director and President of Equitable Computer Services, Inc. and is Chairman of Equicom Savings Bank and ALGO Leasing and

-Finance Inc. He is also a Director of Medilink Network, Inc., Maxicare Healthcare Corporation, Equicom Manila Holdings, Equicom Inc., Equitable Development Corporation, United Industrial Corporation Limited, T32 Dental Centre Singapore, Dental Implant and Maxillofacial Centre Hong Kong, Pin-An Holdings, Inc., Equicom Information Technology, Robinsons Retail Holdings, Inc., Cebu Air, Inc. and Steel Asia Manufacturing Corporation.
+He is also an Independent Director of JG Summit Holdings, Inc. He currently serves as Director and President of Equitable Computer Services, Inc. and is Chairman of Equicom Savings Bank and ALGO Leasing and Finance Inc. He is also a Director of Medilink Network, Inc., Maxicare Healthcare Corporation, Equicom Manila Holdings, Equicom Inc., Equitable Development Corporation, United Industrial Corporation Limited, T32 Dental Centre Singapore, Dental Implant and Maxillofacial Centre Hong Kong, Pin-An Holdings, Inc., Equicom Information Technology, Robinsons Retail Holdings, Inc., Cebu Air, Inc. and Steel Asia Manufacturing Corporation.
+He is a Non-Executive Officer of Dito Telecommunity Corporation.
 He is also a Trustee of Go Kim Pah Foundation, Equitable Foundation, Inc., and Gokongwei Brothers Foundation, Inc. He graduated from Youngstown University, United States with a Bachelor Science Degree in Business Administration.
 He attended the International Advance Management program at the International Management Institute, Geneva, Switzerland as well as the Financial Planning/Control program at the ABA National School of Bankcard Management, Northwestern University, United States.

-Benedicto Coyiuto, 40, was elected Director of the Company during the last Annual Stockholders' Meeting held on June 27, 2013.
-He is also a Director of Manila Polo Club and PGA Cars, Inc. He is the President and Audi Philippines Head of PGA Cars, Inc. President and Director of PGA Holdings, Inc., PGA Automobile, Inc., Top-Grade Petro Products Corporation, and Automaxx Resources Group, Inc., and Executive Assistant for General Affairs of PGA Sompo Japan Insurance, Inc. He is the son of Mr. Robert Coyiuto, Jr.
+Benedicto Coyiuto, 41, was elected Director of the Company during the last Annual Stockholders' Meeting held on June 27, 2013.
+He is also a Director of Manila Polo Club.
+He is the Audi Philippines Head of PGA Cars, Inc. and Executive Assistant for General Affairs of PGA Sompo Japan Insurance, Inc. He is the son of Mr. Robert Coyiuto, Jr.

-Josephine V. Barcelon, 59, was elected Director during the meeting of June 25, 2014.
+Josephine V. Barcelon, 60, was elected Director during the meeting of June 25, 2014.
 She is the President / Nominee of J.M.
 Barcelon & Co., Inc., Stockbroker, Member: Philippine Stock Exchange and CEO of the Barcelon Group of Companies.

-James Coyiuto, 65, was elected as Director of the Company since 2005.
+James Coyiuto, 66, was elected as Director of the Company since 2005.
 He is also the Director of Prudential Guarantee and Assurance, Inc., Guarantee Development Corporation and PGA, Sompo Japan Insurance Inc.

-Ricardo Balbido, Jr., 68, has been elected as an Independent Director of the Company in 2005.
+Ricardo Balbido, Jr., 69, has been elected as an Independent Director of the Company in 2005.
 He is presently the Chairman of the Board of Trustees of Silliman University.
 Currently, he is doing financial consultancy after retirement from his various banking stint as former President and CEO of Philippine Veterans Bank, former President and COO of Dao Heng Bank, Inc., former Senior Vice President of Bank of the Philippine Islands.
 He was also former President of the Philippine Clearing House Corporation, and Director of Bankers Association of the Philippines.
 Mr. Balbido received his degree in Bachelor of Science in Business Administration Major in Accounting from Silliman University and is a Certified Public Accountant.
 He earned full academics in Master in Business Administration from Ateneo de Manila University.
+He took advance studies in business leadership & management through the Advance Bank Management Program of the Asian Institute of Management.